Skip to content

 “On the Job, 24 Hours A Day, 27 Days A Month” – A New York Times Article

-A home health aide for a 77-year-old man serves as social worker, diaper changer, dietitian, day planner, warden and more — all at dismal wages.
-The New York Times released
+A home health aide for a 77-year-old man serves as social worker, diaper changer, dietitian, day planner, warden and more … Continue reading “On the Job, 24 Hours A Day, 27 Days A Month” – A New York Times Article

 Connecticut